apicov/fullstack_AI/README.md

 - Modern JavaScript development and async programming
 - React frontend development and state management
 - TinyML and edge AI deployment
-- Large Language Models and AI agents
+- Large Language Models (LLMs) and AI agents
 - IoT systems and real-time video processing

 The tutorials are designed to be studied in parallel, allowing you to understand how these technologies work together in modern AI applications.